 Input tax credit (ITC) means you can reduce the tax, which was already paid on purchases, from the GST payable arising from your sales.
 As per the provisions of GST, all the normal taxpayers registered under GST can use ITC to reduce their GST liability.

-How many GST returns does a freelancer have to file?
+is freelancers eligible to claim an ITCHow many GST returns does a freelancer have to file?

-A freelancer will have to file 25 GST returns filing in a year if he is registered as a normal taxable person.
+A freelancer will have to file 25 GST returns in a year if he is registered as a normal taxable person.

 What is the penalty for late filing of returns?